sparkfun/SparkFun_6DoF_LSM6DSV16X/docs/hardware_overview.md

 ####Pad Jumpers

 When using the Analog In (QVar) functionality, you can select whether P1 is tied to GND or 3v3 using the PAD1 jumper.
 Similarly, you can select whether P2 is tied to GND or 3v3 using the PAD2 jumper.
-Refer to the schematic or datasheet for more information.
+Refer to either the [schematic](assets/BoardFiles/SparkFun_6DoF_LSM6DSV16X-Schematic.pdf) or the [datasheet](assets/BoardFiles/lsm6dsv16x.pdf) for more information.

 <figure markdown>
 [![LSM6DSV16X Pad Jumpers](assets/imgs/21325_SparkFun_LSM6DSV16X_PadJumpers.jpg){ width="400" }](assets/imgs/21325_SparkFun_LSM6DSV16X_PadJumpers.jpg "Click to enlarge")